AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 ## 3.2 If Statements and Control Flow

 **Goals**
--   Gain an understanding of how to control program flow with if statements.
+-   Gain an understanding of how to control program flow with `if` statements.
--   Start to implement control flow in a more complex program.
+-   Start to implement control flow in more complex programs.

-In Java, decision driven statements are used in conjuntion with mathematical logical operators to navigate complex programs.
+In Java, decision driven statements are used in conjunction with mathematical logical operators to navigate complex programs.
 We use these logical operators below to differentiate solutions based on specific information.

 - Less than: a < b
 - Less than or equal to: a <= b